McCloud Railway: History

-The MCR was originally built as the McCloud River Railroad chartered on January 22, 1897, as a forest railway bringing logs to the company sawmill on the Southern Pacific Railroad at a place called Upton a few miles north of Mount Shasta.
+The MCR was originally built as the McCloud River Railroad chartered on January 21, 1897, it officially began operations on August 1, 1897 as a forest railway bringing logs to the company sawmill on the Southern Pacific Railroad at a place called Upton a few miles north of Mount Shasta.
 Originally, locomotives were borrowed from the Southern Pacific, but in 1902, the railroad received their first locomotive, number 1.
 By 1901 the company sawmill was moved to McCloud, and the distance for hauling lumber produced at McCloud was reduced to 17.8 mi by shifting the junction south to Mount Shasta in 1906.
 The locomotives shifted from wood to oil fuel as the railroad extended into the forests east of McCloud in 1907.
 Trains brought logs to the McCloud sawmill from the east, and carried lumber from the sawmill west to the Southern Pacific.

-In 1922 Pacific Gas & Electric Company (PG&E) built branches south from the McCloud main line at Bartle to build hydropower plants on the Pit River.
+In 1922, the Pacific Gas & Electric Company (PG&E) built branches south from the McCloud main line at Bartle to build hydropower plants on the Pit River.
 Materials to build the Pit 1 powerhouse, the Pit 3 Dam, and the Pit 4 Dam were carried over the McCloud River Railroad to connection with the Pit River Railroad officially known as the Mount Shasta Corporation Construction Railroad.
 During this period, the McCloud Lumber Company, who owned the railroad, decided to build a branch north-east to access the forests there.
 Meanwhile, the Great Northern and Western Pacific Railroads were building a north–south mainline, with plans to meet at Lookout.
 The McCloud decided to continue their lumber branch to serve as an interchange with the Great Northern and Western Pacific.
 The connection was made at Lookout Junction in 1927, although the connection of the GN and WP was actually made 6 miles south in Bieber.
 However, when the Great Depression hit, McCloud was desperate for money.
 So, they decided to sell the line from Lookout to Hambone to the GN.
 The McCloud retained operating rights until the Branch was abandoned in 2003.
 In 1955, McCloud extended the former PG&E line south to Burney.
 Upon reaching Burney, McCloud operated a 130 mile railroad including trackage rights over the 34 mile Great Northern Hambone branch.